-Learn about the Off Limits James Island: James island is off limits to tourist and non-Quileute tribe embers, but that doesn’t mean you want to wonder and gaze at it from afar. this peculiar island was said to be the home of a light housekeeper who was a friend of the Quileute tribe once a pon time a go.
+Learn about the Off Limits James Island: James island is off limits to tourist and non-Quileute tribe members, but that doesn’t mean you want to wonder and gaze at it from afar.
+This peculiar island was said to be the home of a light housekeeper who was a friend of the Quileute tribe once upon time a go.
 Now, the spot is off limits to visitors, so stick to the shores when admiring this mysterious land.

 Take a trip to Forks: No trip is complete without a spur of moment forks day trip, when you’re done and have your fill of la push head on over to Forks Washington

 Watch Sea lions and Discover Tide pools: La Push has a ton of sea lions that like to chill and relax on the beach, make sure not to bother them as one it’s rude and two its illegal, and the Quileute tribe has the right to ask you to leave or fine you.